istio/community/WORKING-GROUP-PROCESSES.md

 * **Meetings**.
 Prepare the agenda and run the regular working group meetings.
 Ensure the meetings are recorded, and properly archived.

 * **Notes**.
 Ensure that meeting notes are kept up to date.
 Provide a link to the recorded meeting in the notes.
-Th lead may delegate note-taking duties.
+The lead may delegate note-taking duties.

 * **Wiki**.
 Ensure that significant design decisions are captured in the Wiki.
 In the Wiki, include links to useful design documents, any